Francescabazzo/docsify-this-one-page-article/home.md

 In order to find Bender’s email address, it was necessary to discover the domain name.

-After logging in with my account (francesca@mail.com), I checked the calls on BURP.
+After visiting the home page of the web application, I checked the calls on BURP.

 There was a GET request and the response was a JSON file, where there was the line: